The topic of this blog post was inspired by Wes, who said the following:

 Trend-following strategies can be implemented on either daily or monthly data.
 For example, with daily trading one can use 50- and 200-day Moving Average Crossover (MAC).
 With monthly trading, trend-following can be implemented using 2- and 10-month MAC.

-Which trend-following rules to use?
+rules to use?

 The most popular trend-following rules are the Momentum (MOM) rule, the MAC rule, and the Moving Average Envelope (MAE) rule.
 The MAC and MAE rules can be implemented using various types of moving averages: Simple Moving Average (SMA), Linear Moving Average (LMA), and Exponential Moving Average (EMA).
 Trend-following can also be implemented by comparing, for example, the price and the SMA of prices.